-Successful people are not only grownups on the outside, but also on the inside.
-That is, they have the capacities and abilities to function and relate to adults with other adults.
-There are two key areas of competence in the Capacity area.
+Successful people are not only grown-ups on the outside, but also on the inside.
+That is, they have the ability to function and relate as adults with other adults.
+There are two key areas of competence in the Capability area.
 One is more psychological, and one is more behavioral.

-The Authority Position describes the way that you relate to others within the authority roles of all sorts: bosses, colleagues, directs, parents, leaders, and children, for example.
+The Authority Position describes the way you relate to others within authority roles of all sorts: bosses, colleagues, direct reports, parents, leaders and children, for example.
 There are four basic positions.
 The first position is the healthiest, while the other three are incomplete areas to grow from:

-Individuals with Capacity are focused and clear in their own personal and vocational purpose in life.
-They have identified and are integrating the five critical elements of purpose below, into a way of relating, working and growing:
+Individuals with Capability are focused and clear in their own personal and vocational purpose in life.
+They have identified and are integrating the five critical elements of purpose below into a way of relating, working and growing: